mathesar-foundation/mathesar-wiki/team/worklogs/rajat.md

 **TODO**

 - PR for import/export
-- AIs from "Next Release" milestone email.
+- AIs from the "Next Release" milestone email.

 **Active**

-- Replacing more translations strings in the FE codebase.
+- Replacing more translation strings in the FE codebase.
 - Follow up with i18n PRs review

 **Completed**